Isometrica/isometrica-meteor/docs/multitenancy.md

 - If there is an authenticated user, the collection can be queried.
 - A user can find, update or remove a document in a collection if, and only if, a membership exists between the user and the document's owning organisation.
 - A user can insert a document in a collection if, and only if, they specify an organisation to which the document belongs and a membership exists between the user and the organisation.
-- A the organisation to which a document belongs cannot be updated.
+- The organisation to which a document belongs cannot be updated.

-These constraints are enforced by adding `find`, `insert` and `update` collection hooks to the collection:
+These constraints are enforced by adding `find`, `insert` and `update` hooks to the collection:

 - `find`:

-  - if an `_orgId` is specified in the query selector, then a 403 is thrown if a membership does not exist between the current user and an organisation with that `_id`.
+  - If an `_orgId` is specified in the query selector and a membership does not exist between the current user and an organisation with that `_id`, then a 403 is thrown.
-  - if no `_orgId` is specified in the query selector, the `find` query will be constrained only to the organisations that the user has access to by appending the following psuedo-clause to the selector: `_orgId: { $in: [... <The _orgIds of the user's memberships>] }`.
-Note that this means the query will do nothing if you're trying to access a foreign document, rather than throw a 403.
+  - If no `_orgId` is specified in the query selector, the `find` query will be constrained only to the organisations that the user has access to, by appending the following psuedo-clause to the selector: `_orgId: { $in: [... <The _orgIds of the user's memberships>] }`.
+Note that in this case the query will do nothing if you're trying to access a foreign document, rather than throw a 403.
   - [* 1]

 - `insert`:

-  - if an `_orgId` is not specified, then a 403 is thrown.
+  - If an `_orgId` is not specified, then a 403 is thrown.
-  - if an `_orgId` is specified, then a 403 is thrown if a membership does not exist between the current user and an organisation that that `_id`.
+  - If an `_orgId` is specified and a membership does not exist between the current user and an organisation with that `_id`, then a 403 is thrown.

 - `update`:

-  - if an `_orgId` is specified in the modifier's `$set` object, then it is deleted.
+  - If an `_orgId` is specified in the modifier's `$set` object, then it is deleted.

 [* 2]